git4ruby/pharma_ai_frontend/README.md

 ## Common Issues

 ### CORS Errors

 Ensure the backend API has CORS configured to allow requests from the frontend origin.

 ### Session Timeout

 Default inactivity timeout is 15 minutes.
 Users receive a warning at 13 minutes.

 ### File Upload Limits

 Maximum file size: 50MB per file.
 Larger files will be rejected.

 ## License

 MIT License - see LICENSE file for details

-## Support

-For issues or questions, please contact [your-support-email]